lizlam/P4dsl/README.md

 P4dsl
 =====
-An exploration of Xtext using the p4 command line.
+An exploration of Xtext using the p4 command line as an example.